petros-d/docs/docs/runtime-version-lifecycle-policy.md

 - `quay.io/astronomer/astro-runtime:4.0.6`
 - `quay.io/astronomer/astro-runtime:4.0.6-base`

 For the smoothest, out-of-the-box Airflow experience, we strongly recommend and default to non-`base` images in your project's `Dockerfile`.
-These images incorporate Docker ONBUILD commands to copy and scaffold your Airflow project directory so you can more easily pass those files to the containers running each core Airflow component.
+These images incorporate Docker ONBUILD commands to copy and scaffold your Astronomer project directory so you can more easily pass those files to the containers running each core Airflow component.
 For complex use cases that require additional customization, a `base` Astronomer Runtime image might work best.

 ## Backport Policy for Bug and Security Fixes

 If a major stability bug in Astronomer Runtime is identified by Astronomer, a fix will be backported to all LTS versions and only the latest stable version.
 For users on a stable version that is not latest, our team will recommend that you upgrade.
 Major issues in this category may result in significant delays in task scheduling as well as potential data loss.

-If a major security issue is identified, a fix will be backported and made available as a new Runtime patch version for _all_ available stable and LTS releases.
+If a major security issue is identified, a fix will be backported and made available as a new Runtime patch version for all stable and LTS releases in maintenance.
 Major issues in this category are classified by a combination of impact and exploitability.

 In rare instances, the Astronomer team may make an exception and backport a bug or security fix to a release that is beyond the commitment stated above.
 To submit a request for consideration, please reach out to your customer success manager.